Australia Post: 2020 watch controversy

-The reward was reportedly to tip the 4 senior executives who secured a deal in 2018, which allowed the customers of Commonwealth Bank, NAB and Westpac to do their banking at the post office.
+The reward was reportedly to tip the four senior executives who secured a deal in 2018, which allowed the customers of Commonwealth Bank, NAB and Westpac to do their banking at the post office.

 During Senate Estimates hearing on 22 October 2020, Ms Holgate defended her decision, saying "We are a commercial organisation, it was a recommendation from our chair that these people get rewarded".
-Australia Post is owned by the Australian Government, but is commercialized through corporatization, and does not receive funding from the government.
+Australia Post is owned by the Australian Government, but is commercialised through corporatisation, and does not receive funding from the government.